SoreGus/esp32s3-waveshare-touch-lcd-7/components/declarative_ui/README.md

 # DeclarativeUI

-DeclarativeUI is a lightweight declarative UI framework built on top of LVGL for ESP-IDF.
+DeclarativeUI is a lightweight declarative UI framework built on top of **LVGL 8.4** for ESP-IDF.

 It provides a simple, composable API inspired by modern declarative UI frameworks while remaining fully native to C++ and embedded systems.